JordanCWard/Elist/README.md

 #### Shipping Times

-108124 total orders so this is a very small amount of data 18 orders have negative value from -697 to -3 days for ship - purchase 23 orders have values 25 to 1297 days for ship - purchase rest are 1 to 3

-108124 total orders so this is a very small amount of data 17 orders have values from -694 to -16 days for deliver - purchase 23 orders have values from 29 to 1300 days for deliver - purchase rest are 5 to 10

-the issue is with the purchase date because deliver - ship has values from 2 to 9
+In the 108,124 orders, there are 41 outliers.
+The outliers excisted in two categories.
+The first category (18 orders) had shipping dates before the purchase date.
+The second (23 orders) had abnormally long shipping days, between 25 to 1297 days.
+Since this is a small group of outliers, this data should be looked at individually to determine if there is an issue with the data that needs to be fixed.
+After omitting those 41 outliers, the rest of the data had little to note.
+The shipping times had a range of 1 to 3 days with a mean of 2.
+The delivery times had a range of 5 to 10 days with a  mean of 7.5.
+The delivery after shipping times had a range of 2 to 9 days with a mean of 5.5.